 The Solution: A Venous Stent

 Dr. Chaer suggested treatment using a stent — a small tube of metal mesh — to widen her vein and restore healthy blood flow.

 He talked with Michelle about a clinical trial he’s leading at UPMC to test a new stent designed specifically for vein use.
 She agreed to enroll.

 On July 1, 2016, Michelle had the stenting treatment with Dr. Chaer and his team.

 During the procedure, Dr. Chaer made a puncture in Michelle’s leg.
 He then used a thin, flexible tube — called a catheter — to place the stent in her vein.

 Michelle’s symptoms improved almost right away.
 Just four months later, she ran a 5K race.

 “I feel great,” Michelle said.
 “As normal as I’ll ever be, thanks to Dr. Chaer and his amazing team.”

 Michelle takes a daily baby aspirin and will have follow-up visits for the next few years as part of the clinical trial.
 She's thankful for the care she received from Dr. Chaer and his team.

-Michelle’s treatment and results may not be typical of all similar cases.
+Michelle's treatment and results may not be representative of similar cases.